Anal fissure experiences

 Read preview →Living with a chronic fissure

-What months and years of living with a chronic anal fissure actually look like — the cycles of healing and relapse, the treatments tried, and how people find their way through.
+What months and years of living with a chronic anal fissure actually look like — the cycles of healing and relapse, the treatments tried.

 Read preview →